NelisW/pyradi/README.md

 [getting started ](http://www.python.org/about/gettingstarted/) blogs websites and tutorials [videos](https://www.youtube.com/playlist?list=PLEA1FEF17E1E5C0DA),
 [more videos](http://pyvideo.org/) and
-[conferences](http://www.python.org/community/workshops/.
+[conferences](http://www.python.org/community/workshops/).
 Material for Numpy is less bountiful, but the [numpy reference](http://docs.scipy.org/doc/numpy/numpy-ref-1.8.0.pdf) and StackOverflow are good sources.
 Just google some variation of 'learning python' and make your choice.

-A very good introduction to Python for scientific work are the [http://folk.uio.no/hpl/scripting/book_comparison.html two books] by Hans Petter Langtangen.
+A very good introduction to Python for scientific work are the [two books](http://folk.uio.no/hpl/scripting/book_comparison.html) by Hans Petter Langtangen.

 ##Status